Developer: Sumo Digital

 Needless to say though, while most of the time, Snake Pass comes across as being an easy enough game to play, with a simple premise, it really is anything but, it will challenge you with mind-bending challenges and all I could think about whilst playing, was how much I would love to see Snake Pass get a sequel.
 The game is incredible, worthy of being branded as a must-own and it is a game that will keep us playing long after we have finished our first playthrough, because as I have seen already, it is a game that can be shared and enjoyed with friends and nothing beats that!

 Snake Pass is not the next Banjo & Kazooie and it will never be as such either but it is still an incredibly, enjoyable and downright lovable title in its own right that is packed with just so much originality.
 So without a doubt in my mind, even though Snake Pass is not necessarily the perfect game, due to it having a number of issues like the loudness of its HD Rumble feature on Switch, but just like Breath of the Wild, when you look past its issues, it is just an insanely brilliant title.
-Snake Pass is not just the best indie game I have played on Nintendo Switch, but it the best indie game I have played this year full stop.
-Therefore in light of that and the fact I want to be one of the first to give Snake Pass a knockout score, I do of course score it a 10/10.
+Snake Pass is not just the best indie game I have played on Nintendo Switch, but it the best indie game I have played in quite some time!
+Therefore in light of that and the fact I want to be one of the first to give Snake Pass a knockout score, I do of course score it a 9/10.
 Snake Pass really is such an incredible game and one that I hope would someday get a sequel as I truly hope Noodle and Doodle will get to stick around for the next couple of years.